arhohuttunen/coding-revolution/content/authors/arhohuttunen/_index.md

 ---

 Hi!
 My name is Arho Huttunen, and I live in Finland.
 I am a software engineer with over 20 years of experience.
-During my career I have trained and mentored a lot of people, and I feel really passionate about it.
+During my career, I have trained and mentored many people, and I feel really passionate about it.

-I believe that becoming a better software engineer is a life long journey.
+I believe that becoming a better software engineer is a life-long journey.
 I want to keep doing what I enjoy and teach people how to succeed in that journey.

+I am really excited about writing tests and test automation.
+I am also very interested in software architectures that adapt to change and make your code maintainable.